 • Donor History

-Appropriate and careful history taking is essential in order to identify any personal or family history that might point towards potential medical problems that might arise during or after the cycle of stimulation and the egg retrieval.
-Systemic disease, allergies to known medications, hemorrhagic diatheses and mental disease are but a few significant examples.
+Appropriate and careful history taking is essential in order to identify any personal or family history that might point towards potential medical problems that might arise during or after the cycle of stimulation and egg retrieval.
+Systemic disease, allergies to known medications, hemorrhagic diatheses, and mental disease are but a few significant examples.
 It is also extremely important to try and rule out potentially debilitating hereditary and chromosomal disorders that could affect the quality of any offspring arising out of the egg donation.

-Most American recipient couples place a great deal of importance on emotional, physical, ethnic, cultural and religious compatibility with their chosen egg donor.
+Most American recipient couples place a great deal of importance on emotional, physical, ethnic, cultural, and religious compatibility with their chosen egg donor.
 In fact, they will often insist that the egg donor’s sexual orientation be heterosexual.

 • Psychological Screening

-Americans tend to place great emphasis on psychological screening of egg donors.
+Americans tend to place great emphasis on the psychological screening of egg donors.
 Since most donors are “anonymous”, it is incumbent upon the egg donor agency or ART program to determine the donor’s degree of commitment as well as her motivation for deciding to provide this service.
-We have on occasions encountered donors who have buckled under the stress and defaulted mid-stream during their cycle of stimulation with gonadotropins.
+We have on occasion encountered donors who have buckled under the stress and defaulted mid-stream during their cycle of stimulation with gonadotropins.
 In one case, a donor knowingly stopped administering gonadotropins without informing anyone.
-She simply awaited cancellation, which was effected when follicles stopped growing and her plasma E2 concentration failed to rise.
+She simply awaited cancellation, which was affected when follicles stopped growing and her plasma E2 concentration failed to rise.

-Such concerns mandate that assessment of donor motivation and commitment be given appropriate priority.
+Such concerns mandate that the assessment of donor motivation and commitment be given appropriate priority.
 Most recipients in this country tend to be very much influenced by the “character” of the prospective egg donor, believing that a flawed character is likely to be carried over genetically to the offspring.
 In reality, unlike certain psychoses such as schizophrenia or bipolar disorders, character flaws are usually neuroses and are most likely determined by environmental factors associated with upbringing.
 As a result, they are unlikely to be genetically transmitted.
 Nevertheless, egg donors should ideally be subjected to counseling and screening, and should be selectively tested by a qualified psychologist.
 When in doubt they should be referred to a psychiatrist for definitive diagnosis.
-Selective use of tests such as the MMPI, Meyers-Briggs and NEO-Personality Indicator are used to help screen for personality disorders.
+Selective use of tests such as the MMPI, Meyers-Briggs, and NEO-Personality Indicator are used to help screen for personality disorders.
 Significant abnormalities, once detected, should lead to the automatic disqualification of such prospective donors.

 When it comes to choosing a known egg donor for your IVF procedure, it is equally important to make sure that she was not coerced into participating.
 We try to caution recipients who are considering having a close friend or family member serve as their designated egg donor that in doing so, the potential always exists that the donor might become a permanent and unwanted participant in the lives of their new family.